 I’d almost forgotten about the proposed interview when the Columbia publicity man did finally phone.
 If I could come to New York City right away, I was told, Billy would speak with me between shows during his engagement at Max’s Kansas City.

-Having taken a three-hour bus ride into Manhattan, I called Max’s to confirm the arrangement and was informed that the show had been cancelled.
+Having taken a three-hour bus ride into Manhattan, I called Max’s to confirm the arrangement and was informed that the show had been canceled.
 Billy had tonsillitis, I learned, and an operation was imminent.
 I left town with an empty reel of tape.

 A month passed and my hopes of an interview again diminished.
 First, Billy was “recovering”; then he was “hard to track down” or simply “unavailable at present”; finally, all I could get from Columbia was “if anything comes up, we’ll let you know.”

 I was beginning to wonder whether Billy Joel even existed.
 Didn’t the name sound like a pseudonym?
-And hadn’t record companies been known to create saleable personas (e.g. the Archies) with the anonymous help of studio musicians?
+And hadn’t record companies been known to create saleable personas (e.g., the Archies) with the anonymous help of studio musicians?

 As I began to ponder the possibilities, the Columbia publicist phoned to tell me that I could reach Billy on the following Tuesday at a certain Holiday Inn near Akron, Ohio.
 But when I placed the call, the hotel’s desk clerk insisted that nobody named “Joel” was registered.